 - A Decline to Donate: The “no” is inevitable, and it’s OK because it can mean “not right now.”
 There are several reasons why a prospect may not want to donate.
 One reason would be that the prospect currently doesn’t understand the cause enough or may not be financially available at this current time to donate.
 In this case, not all is lost.
 Continue finding ways to have the prospect engaged with your organization in other ways.
 This may be in the form of volunteering, participating in an event, networking with other committee members in an informal setting, or otherwise.

-- Agree to Donate but Lesser Than Expected: Another reasonable outcome is not getting what was originally expected or desired.
+- Agree to Donate But Lesser Than Expected: Another reasonable outcome is not getting what was originally expected or desired.
 Account for this shortfall when planning your major gift program strategy.

 Developing a Long-Term Loyal Supporter